Board of Directors

 Ian Hendry

-Ian is a partner of Hendry Warren LLP Chartered Accountants.
-A graduate of the Queen’s University School of Business in 1977 and was admitted to the Institute of Chartered Accountants of Ontario in 1979.
-Ian is also a member of The Society of Trust and Estate Practicioners and a Certified Financial Planner.
+Ian is a retired founding partner of Hendry Warren LLP Chartered Professional Accountants.
+A graduate of the Smith School of Business at Queen’s University he also holds FCPA, FCA designations and is a member of the Society of Trust and Estate Practitioners.

 Michelle Bouchard

 Hailing from rural Northern Ontario, Michelle has proudly called Ottawa her home since 2009.
-She came to the City to attend the University of Ottawa and has been in love with it ever since.
+She came to the city to attend the University of Ottawa and has been in love with it ever since.
 During her studies at U of O, she completed co-op terms with Hendry Warren LLP where she began working with Ian Hendry, current Board member at Roger Neilson House.
-She joined Hendry Warren LLP full-time in 2014 and obtained her Chartered Accountant designation in 2016.
+She joined Hendry Warren LLP full-time in 2014, obtained her Chartered Accountant designation in 2016, and joined the partnership in January 2023.

 After hearing of all the great work that Roger Neilson House does through Ian and seeing its amazing impact on the community, she joined the Finance Committee in May 2017 and subsequently joined the Board in June 2019.

-Michelle has been involved with other community organizations including the Kiwanis Club of Ottawa and currently sits on the Board for the Heron Emergency Food Centre.
+Michelle has been involved with other community organizations including the Kiwanis Club of Ottawa and the Heron Emergency Food Centre.

 Robert Edward Houston, Q.C.